-Please click tab to open, refresh page to view a different pdf
+Please click tab to open, click on the link to view the pdf.

 Hi Ronnie ! !